Special Use Permits

 For additional information please contact the park at (229) 824-4104 ext.
 200 or e-mail.

 Non School Group

-Reservations are required for groups of ten or more people to visit the Jimmy Carter National Historic Site.
+Reservations are required for groups of ten or more people to visit the Jimmy Carter National Historical Park.
 Call 229-376-0476 at least two weeks in advance of your group's visit to make a reservation.
 If you are visiting on your own or with a group of fewer than ten people, reservations are not required.

 School group reservations can be made by clicking this link.

-The Jimmy Carter National Historic Site is a fee free facility but donations are accepted.
+The Jimmy Carter National Historical Park is a fee free facility but donations are accepted.